 Getting Ready for GCSEs

 It is always a great advantage if students equip themselves for their GCSE courses by getting their own copies of the set texts for GCSE English and English Literature.
 Having your own copy will mean you can make your notes straight onto your own book if you wish and will improve your ability to revise at home.
 Revision guides are also available through the school Cash Office.
-Y9 and Y10 pupils will need ‘Romeo and Juliet’, ‘Blood Brothers’ and ‘A Sign of Four’.
+Y9 and Y10 pupils will need ‘Romeo and Juliet’, ‘Blood Brothers’ or ‘Inspector Calls’ (depending on their teaching group) and ‘A Sign of Four’.
 We have offered pupils the opportunity to buy these books at a discounted rate through school.

 GCSE Media Studies

-GCSE English/English Lang/Literature external exam opportunities May/June only of Y11.
+GCSE English/English Lang/Literature external exam opportunities May/June of Y11.

 GCSE Media Studies: May/June of Y11.